nicokaariainen/EldenRingDeathCounter/README.md

 Screenshots of the moments of death are saved inside the folder 'DeathImages' with naming format 'death_<DEATH_NUMBER>_<DEATH_DATE>.jpg'.

+### Changing the amount of deaths manually

+You can manually increment the death count with the + and - buttons in the app.

+You can also directly modify the save file, which is called 'deaths.json' inside the folder with the exe.
+Just change the 'DeathCount' value there and start the app.

 ## NOTE!
 This currently only works on 16:9 screens with the game on full screen (the capture location is based on percentages of screen height and width).